hello-robot/stretch_tutorials/stretch_tool_share/dex_to_standard.md

 # Dex to Standard Wrist
-This tutorial will guide you through the steps of replacing a gripper with Dex Wrist (3-DoF) for one with a Standard Wrist (1-DoF).
+This tutorial will guide you through the steps of replacing a gripper with a Dex Wrist (3-DoF) for one with a Standard Wrist (1-DoF).

 ## Parts and Tools Required
 Please note that this procedure does not require any additional parts or tools apart from the ones that were shipped with the robot.